edge-cloud/www.edge-cloud.net/_posts/2013-08-12-f5-big-ip-ltm-with-ipv6.md

   - F5
   - IPv6
 ---
 A very simple way to enable legacy IPv4-based web applications to be reachable via IPv6 is to use an IPv4/IPv6-enabled load balancer to frontend the application.
-This is e.g. the <a href="http://techblog.netflix.com/2012/07/enabling-support-for-ipv6.html" target="_blank">approach that Netflix took</a> in mid 2012 to enable their service for IPv6 via the AWS Elastic Load Balancers (ELBs).
+This is e.g. the [approach that Netflix took](http://techblog.netflix.com/2012/07/enabling-support-for-ipv6.html) in mid 2012 to enable their service for IPv6 via the AWS Elastic Load Balancers (ELBs).

 ### Architecture

-In this post we will use the <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm" target="_blank">F5 Big-IP Local Traffic Manager (LTM)</a> load balancer to provide this capability.
-You can either use a physical device or even better the <a href="https://f5.com/products/deployment-methods/virtual-editions" target="_blank">Virtual Edition</a>.
+In this post we will use the [Virtual Edition](https://f5.com/products/big-ip/local-traffic-manager-ltm" target="_blank">F5 Big-IP Local Traffic Manager (LTM)</a> load balancer to provide this capability.
+You can either use a physical device or even better the <a href="https://f5.com/products/deployment-methods/virtual-editions).

 Figure 1 shows how this approach would work: The End-User will connect to the load balancer via IPv6, which means that the load balancer needs to have an IPv6 address reachable by the end-users on its external facing interface.
 The load balancer then connects to the legacy IPv4 web application via IPv4.
 This means that no changes are necessary to this legacy web application.